-- 6.32.
-This table collects details regarding the GDNs Full Time Equivalent (FTE) staff numbers within the main cost areas. - 6.33.
-Enter the average net FTE staff numbers for each opex activity (including related parties staff numbers), broken down into the following categories: - GDN own Employee FTE - o GDN own Apprentices/Trainees FTE - Contract Labour FTE\ - Related Party FTE\ - 6.34. \For external contract and related party FTEs calculation, reasonable assumptions should be made on the labour element of the contract value to derive a proxy staff cost.
-This can be divided by average staff cost per grade to arrive at an estimated FTE number. - 6.35.
+6.32.6.30.
+This table collects details regarding the GDNs Full Time Equivalent (FTE) staff numbers within the main cost areas.
+6.33.6.31.
+Enter the average net FTE staff numbers for each opex activity (including related parties staff numbers), broken down into the following categories: GDN own Employee FTE o GDN own Apprentices/Trainees FTE Contract Labour FTE Related Party FTE For external 6.34.6.32. contract and related party FTEs calculation, reasonable assumptions should be made on the labour element of the contract value to derive a proxy staff cost.
+This can be divided by average staff cost per grade to arrive at an estimated FTE number.
+6.35.6.33.
 The above is further split by activity sub-class aligned with Price controlled and non-controlled activities listed in 4.01 (Opex Cost Matrix).
+6.36.6.34.
+Any FTEs charged directly to Capex / Repex or charged from Opex to Capex / Repex should be entered into the relevant Capex and Repex rows, so that adding them to the Total Operating Opex FTE will equate to total FTEs across Totex.
+Note that FTEs 6.37.6.35.

-- 6.36.
-Any FTEs charged directly to Capex / Repex or charged from Opex to Capex / Repex should be entered into the relevant Capex and Repex rows, so that adding them to the Total Operating Opex FTE will equate to total FTEs across Totex. - 6.37.
-Note that FTEs exclude allocations for overtime, for example - Employee doing full time hours = 1 FTE - Employee doing 80% hours = 0.8 FTE - Employee doing full time hours and 20% overtime = 1 FTE - 6.38.
-If FTEs are not recorded automatically into these activities, then they should be allocated on a best endeavours basis in line with salaries and wages.
+- - exclude allocations for overtime, for example - Employee doing full time hours = 1 FTE - Employee doing 80% hours = 0.8 FTE - Employee doing full time hours and 20% overtime = 1 FTE recorded automatically into these activities, then they should be allocated on a best endeavours basis in line with salaries and wages.
 FTEs should be reported to the nearest whole FTE.